Homemade Breakfast Sausage Recipe

-This Homemade Breakfast Sausage Recipe came about because I didn’t like the store-bought stuff’s ingredients.
+I began making my own Homemade Breakfast Sausage because I didn’t like the store-bought stuff’s ingredients.
 See, it turns out that pork sausage from the grocery store isn’t entirely pork.
-After checking the wrapping on the big name brand I used to buy, I saw their other ingredients include:
+The label for the big name brand we used to buy says it also includes

 - Sodium lactate (salt made from lactic acid)